-A Memorial Gathering for Leslie Brown is being planned for Saturday, September 17, at 4:00 pm on the MainStage of the ’62 Center for Theatre & Dance.
-An informal gathering will follow at the Faculty Club.
+A Memorial Gathering for Leslie Brown took place on Saturday, September 17, at 4:00 pm on the MainStage of the ’62 Center for Theatre & Dance.

 Leslie Brown died of leukemia in Boston on August 5 surrounded by loving friends and her long term partner Annie Valk.